Matic Ivačič

 Matic Ivačič (born 8 September 1993) is a motorcycle speedway rider from Slovenia.
 He is a four-time national champion.

 Honours

 In 2020, Ivačič became the Slovenian National Champion after winning the Slovenian Individual Speedway Championship, which ended the 18 year reign of Matej Žagar.
 Ivačič had previously won the silver medal behind Žagar in 2018 and 2019.
 In 2021, he became the Slovenia-Slovakia-Hungary National Champion and rode for Lendava.

-He has won the Slovenian Championship again in 2021, 2022 and 2023.
+Ivačič has won the Slovenian Championship again in 2021, 2022 and 2023.

-In 2024 he made his debut in Britain, racing for Glasgow Tigers in the second tier SGB Championship.
+In 2024, Ivačič made his debut in Britain, racing for Glasgow Tigers in the second tier SGB Championship.